Table of Contents

 Order it and click here to go to their website and additional probes

 Inexpensive.
 Accurate, fast.
 Simple.
 That just about sums it up.
 The manufacturer sells about six different probes in order to clip one to the great and read put one in the white meat oven temp and one for the dark meat.
 You can then move the meter from the probe to probe.
 The Needle probe is extremely thin and reads in 2 seconds so that it can double as a leave-in or instant read which makes the most versatile in its class to this baby.
 Fits in the palm of your hand, it’s a large readout, an easily- a long probe cable as well as set alarm temperature.

 Click here to read our full review our test results, and info on where to buy it

 Click here to go to their website an order additional probes directly now and it

 Introduced in October 2016, Smoke goes head to head with the Maverick ET-732 (below) and the iGrill2.
-The transmitter and receiver talk to each other over radio frequency.
-RF is sooooo much better than Bluetooth.
+The transmitter and receiver talk to each other over the radio frequency.
+RF is so much better than Bluetooth.
 A wifi gateway is promised soon.
 In the grill/smoker/oven or in the food, both can be left with two probes, or one can go in each.
 The menus are intuitive and the user interface couldn’t be simpler — take out of the box and get grilling immediately.
-It is much more user friendly than the competition.
+It is much more user-friendly than the competition.
 Comes with 2 rapid read thin probes with protective braided stainless steel and strain reliefs.
-Solidly built, water resistant but not water proof.
+Solidly built, water resistant but not waterproof.
 Is a timer. $40 more expensive than the Maverick ET- 732 and the same price as iGrill2.
 A wireless gateway that sends your temps to the cloud and smartphones is scheduled to be released in Spring 2017 for $89!